How to train a cat to use a cat door: Our vet's simple 4-step guide

 There are lots of different designs on the market, but they fall into two approximate categories – basic design or microchip operated.
 Basic doors are cheap to buy but as they’re basically just a hole in the door they will let any other animal in or out as well as your cat!

-Why won’t my cat use the cat flap?
+Why won't my cat go through the cat flap?

 Cats can be contrary creatures!
-You might have spent hours researching the best cat flaps and even more time installing it, only for your pampered puss to turn her nose up.
+You might have spent hours researching the best cat flaps and even more time installing them, only for your pampered puss to turn her nose up.
 She’s not really being naughty, though – it’s more likely she just doesn’t realize that the cat flap is a portal to adventure!
-For tips on how to accustom your kitty to the new door, see below.

 If your cat used to use the cat flap quite happily and has now stopped, then she’s trying to tell you something.
 The problem could be with the flap itself – has it worn sharp edges?
 Has your cat put on weight and now finds the door a tight fit?
 Is she getting arthritic and finds it too high to squeeze through?